 Rain On Me is a safe space that can give you a sense of community if you’re at a low point in your life, or just need peer support through your individual struggles.
-However, it is important to note peer support is not supposed to replace proper therapy, it is only supposed to complement it.
+However, it is important to note peer support is not supposed to replace mental health services like therapy, it is only supposed to complement it.

 If you feel like you’re in crisis and urgently need to speak to someone, below are some of many Helplines that are available for you to call.
 These Helplines have trained people who are ready to listen to you vent in a non-judgemental way.